pingcap/docs/system-variables.md

 - Type: Boolean
 - Default value: Before v7.1.0, the default value is `OFF`.
 Starting from v7.1.0, the default value is `ON`.
 - This variable controls whether to enable the [Non-prepared plan cache](/sql-non-prepared-plan-cache.md) feature.
-- When you upgrade from an earlier version to a v7.1.0 or later cluster, this variable remains the setting before the upgrade.
+- When you upgrade from an earlier version to a v7.1.0 or later version, this variable remains the setting before the upgrade.

 ### tidb_enable_gogc_tuner <span class="version-mark">New in v6.4.0</span>